About Integrative Veterinary Wellness

 We provide acupuncture, physical therapy, eastern medicine, herbal treatments, and supplemental care techniques for our animal patients.
 We can also provide hydrotherapy, including underwater treadmill services, to help rehabilitate your horses or other animal companions.

 With nutritional counseling and food therapy, among other things, we can help you manage your pet’s weight as well.
-We can also use gentle cold therapy lasers to stimulate muscle and joint healing.
+We can also use gentle therapeutic Laser Therapy to stimulate muscle and joint healing.
 Many celebrities and professional athletes use similar holistic treatments to stay in peak condition.
 Now, you can give your pets the integrated veterinary treatment they deserve.

 We do not provide general veterinary medicine.